mnelson4/yet-another-related-posts-plugin/readme.txt

 * [Pagebar 2](http://www.elektroelch.de/hacks/wp/pagebar/);
 * [WP Contact Form III plugin and Contact Form Plugin](http://wordpress.org/support/topic/392605);
 * Other related posts plugins, obviously, may also be incompatible.
+* [WPML](http://wpml.org): various incompatibilities have been reported.
+The multilingual plugin [Polylang](https://polylang.wordpress.com/) has great support for YARPP and is suggested as a replacement for WPML.

 Please submit similar bugs by starting a new thread on [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin).
 I check the forums regularly and will try to release a quick bugfix.

+= I want to use YARPP on a site with content in multiple languages =

+The recommended solution in such cases is to use the [Polylang](https://polylang.wordpress.com/).
+Polylang has posted [a tutorial for using YARPP with Polylang](https://polylang.wordpress.com/2013/05/03/polylang-and-yarpp/).

 = Does YARPP work with full-width characters or languages that don't use spaces between words? =